chadananda/ocn_convert/README.md

 Ocean Markdown files use basic YAML Front Matter (YFM) for holding metadata about each file.
 In order to be valid YFM, for Ocean Markdown, the following conditions must hold:

-* YFM is surrounded by lines containing only `---`
+* YFM is preceeded and followed by lines containing only `---`
 * YFM occurs only at the very beginning of the file, i.e. `---` is the very first line
 * YFM does not contain blank lines
 * Single values consist of a field name and value separated by a colon and space, e.g.: `field: value`